Vanalio/Neat-AI/note.md

 ## FIXME

-- fix the render of genome loaded from file
+- move render genome to visualizer  and fix the load from file

 ## ADD